fbdevelopercircles/open-source-edu-bot/README.md

 ```bash
 curl -X GET "<YOUR HOST>/webhook?hub.verify_token=<YOUR VERIFY TOKEN>&hub.chalenge=CHALLENGE_ACCEPTED&hub.mode=subscribe&init_bot=true"
 ```
+If your webhook verification is working as expected, you should see the following:

+-```WEBHOOK_VERIFIED``` logged to the command line where your node process is running.\
+-```CHALLENGE_ACCEPTED``` logged to the command line where you sent the cURL request.

 Then check the logs to see if the profile is setup succesfully!